JanosKrizsan/Amadeus/README.md

 Note: I could structure it within a tab controller but I'm not really sure that would be the best application-design for this.
 It might become too beefy due to that and less clear.

-## Usage

-1. Download the release and run the executable as Administrator
-2. Check Whoer.net to see your changes
-3. Be happy and rejoice

-This readme will be updated consistently.

 ## Development and Testing

 ### Development
  - In VS Community and VS Code
  - Separation of parts in Version Control
+ - Refactoring of the designer generated code

+ Note:<br>
+ The refactoring the designer generated code is not advised normally, as it might cause non-errors to appear.
+Either better to write the WinForms code yourself, or rely on the designer to do so.

 ### Testing
- - Will either need a VM or an RDP to test functions without making my laptop useless
+ - Will either need a VM or an RDP to test the scripts without rendering your computer useless

 ## Resources / Info / Documentation